DharshiBalasubramaniyam/Fullstack-E-commerce-web-application/README.md

 1. First run [`service-registry`](./microservice-backend/service-registry/).
 Access the Eureka dashboard at [`http://localhost:8761`](http://localhost:8761).

 2. Run the other services.
-Make sure all the services are up and running in the (Eureka Dashboard)[http://localhost:8761].
+Make sure all the services are up and running in the [Eureka Dashboard](http://localhost:8761).

 <img width="960" alt="Screenshot 2025-01-01 182328" src="https://github.com/user-attachments/assets/edfd6abf-f808-4f03-a96a-2e950a69b958" />